ooici/coverage-model/README.md

 **Install** python, hdf5 and netcdf with Homebrew

     brew install python hdf5 netcdf

+You'll also need the various dependencies of the pyon project:

+    brew install libevent libyaml zeromq couchdb rabbitmq pkg-config

 You can even reinstall git using brew to clean up your /usr/local directory Be sure to read the pyon README for platform specific guidance to installing